noeppi-noeppi/Bongo/custom-bingos.md

 ### teleportRadius

 `level.teleport_radius` is the distance from spawn where the players will be teleported.
 Please note that this is not supported by all [teleporters](#Teleporter) Default is `10000`.

+### preventJoiningDuringGame

+if `server.prevent_joining_during_game` is set to true, Bongo won't allow new players to join the server while the game is running.
+Players who were already part of the current round but left after it started will be ableto rejoin.
+Also operators can always join the game.
+This defaults to `true`.

 ## Tasks